entropia/tip-toi-reveng/README.md

 ----------

 The header begins with these 8 32-bit numbers, listed with their offset:
- * `0x0000`: The offset to the *play script table*
+ * `0x0000`: 32bit offset to the *play script table*
- * `0x0004`: The offset to the *media file table*
+ * `0x0004`: 32bit offset to the *media file table*
- * `0x0008`: Unknown.
-Commonly `0x238b`.
+ * `0x0008`: 32bit.
 If you change this value in a working game file it will no longer be accepted.
-Maybe some kind of header checksum?
+Its value is 0x0000238b for all tiptoi products seen so far.
- * `0x000C`: The offset to an *aditional script table*
+ * `0x000C`: The offset to an *aditional script table*.
+Purpose unknown.
  * `0x0010`: The offset to the *game table*
  * `0x0014`: Product id code (== OID code of the power on symbol on page 1)
  * `0x0018`: Pointer to register init values.
 16bit counter followed by n*16bit values.
 First value is register $0, followed by $1 and so on
- * `0x001C`: Unknown, tests revealed that this value probably has something to do with the XOR value of the media file table
+ * `0x001C`: raw XOR value.
+This somehow defines how the files in media table are encoded.
+We know, that they are XORed, and were able to find a way to deduct it before, but the XOR value is not the one seen here.
+Probably the firmware applies a function on this value that results in the correct XOR value or it uses a lookup table for that.
+For all seen tiptoi gme files same value here leads to same XOR value.
+We have found ~55 different combinations as of now.
  * Next (at `0x0020`), is a variable length string, consisting of its length (8-bits), and that many characters.
 Commonly `CHOMPTECH DATA FORMAT CopyRight 2009 Ver2.4.031`
  * Next is a 8-byte long date (`20111024`).
 For some books the date contains a language string, e.g `20111024GERMAN` or `20111002DUTCH`.
+If the language string is given it must match to language of the firmware that is running on the pen (.tiptoi.log is nit used here!) or the pen will ignore it.
+If the language is missing any tiptoi pen will accept the file.
+The date string seem optional, only condition is that the language string must be preceded by at least one ASCII number.
+At the end there is sequence of zeros up to position 0x5f.
+ * 0x0060: unknown, some files have a 32bit offset here.
  * 0x0071: pointer to the power-on sound (played, when the book is recognized.
 If 0, no sound is played.)
 This pointer leads to a 16 bit counter with the value 1 followed by one 32bit pointer to a media list (16bit count, n*16bit media number)

-The rest of the header is dubious, and contains a few more 32-bit numbers.
+The rest of the header is dubious, and contains a few more 16 or 32 bit numbers.

 The play scripts
 ----------------

 At the position referenced by `0x0000` (commonly `0x0200`), is the play script table.
 It constists of
- * Two 32-bit numbers of unknown meaning
- * An unknown number of offsets.
-Each of them either is `0xFFFF FFFF` or is an offset to a *play script*.
-They corresond to the OID code: The first OID code used corresponds to the first *play script*, and so on. `0xFFFF FFFF` means that this OID is disabled.
-For example, in `WWW_Bauernhof`, OID - 1099 is the index in the table.
+ * 32 bit: last used OID code
+ * 32 bit: first used OID code
+ * Then, 32-bit offsets that point to (what I call) *play script* (see below).
+ * These correspond linearly to the OID codes.
+   E.g. WWW_Bauernhof: The first piglet has OID code 1499, the corresponding jump table is at `0x766A`.
+This offset is the 100th entry of the main table (4 bytes for each entry).
+So possibly `4*(OID - 1401) = main table index + 8`.
+The value 1401 in this example is taken from the second 32-bit word in the main table, it represents the first used OID code within the current book.
+ * Some of these offsets are `0xFFFFFFFF`.
+This indicates that the corresponding OID code is not used within the book.
+ * The end of the offsets can be found at (maintable + 8 + 4*(last used OID code - first used OID code).

-A play script contains of another table, which points to one or more *script lines*.
+A play script contains of another table (16-bit number followed by that many offsets), which points to one or more *script lines*.
 A script line consists of a list of *conditional*, a list of *actions*, and a list of *media file indices*.
-Table of a play scitpt is simply a 16-bit number followed by that many offsets.

 A script line has the format  `aa00  conditionals... bb00  actions... cc00 media...` where
  * `a` is the number of conditionals,